Jbleezy/BO2-Reimagined/README.md

 * Der Wunderfizz: all perks have an equal chance of being obtained
 * Der Wunderfizz: available at all locations and costs 250 points when Fire Sale powerup is active
 * Der Wunderfizz: decreased perk bottle pick up time from 10 seconds to 6 seconds
+* Der Wunderfizz: players only see perk bottles cycling that they can currently obtain
+* Der Wunderfizz: perk bottle shows at correct position when it first appears
+* Der Wunderfizz: perk bottle is no longer at an angle when cycling
+* Der Wunderfizz: perk bottle no longer moves behind the activation fx after cycling
+* Der Wunderfizz: perk bottle no longer rotates after cycling
+* Der Wunderfizz: teddy bear perk bottle rotates fast, then moves forward, then moves backward before moving to new location
-* Der Wunderfizz: refunds points when teddy bear perk bottle is shown
+* Der Wunderfizz: refunds points when teddy bear perk bottle is shown (normally refunds points when orb moves to new location)
 * Der Wunderfizz: moves to new location instantly
 * Der Wunderfizz: can no longer be activated while orb is moving down
-* Der Wunderfizz: players only see perk bottles cycling that they can currently obtain
-* Der Wunderfizz: perk bottle model shows at correct position when it first appears
 * Der Wunderfizz: machines initially start with the top part open
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
 * Rituals of the Ancients: fixed not being able to pick up One Inch Punch from reward chest after disconnecting and reconnecting to a match